alletsbckwrds/freeSMSsenderVj/README.md

 # freeSMSsenderVj
-Free anonimous SMS sender, now in Japanese!
+Free anonymous SMS sender, now in Japanese!

+For any translation errors/suggestions, __please__ open an issue.